 #4 Double Islands

 Maximizing surface area and spaces around which to gather, double islands are definitely on our list of timeless kitchen trends.
-In our recent post "8 Kitchen and Bath Design Trends for 2022,” we noted the growing prevalence of double islands in the kitchen.
+In our post "8 Kitchen and Bath Design Trends,” we noted the growing prevalence of double islands in the kitchen.
 For the couple that loves cooking together, doubling up on workspaces is key to a harmonious chef experience.

 Double islands are also great for homeowners who love entertaining dinner party guests while they cook.
 Not only are double islands more practical, but they are also visually more appealing.
 They add balance and symmetry – adding structure to large spaces.
 The double island craze trend adds storage, too!
 A second island will double your storage space and offer abundant counter space.
 Install push to open cabinets, incorporate open shelves and lay tracks of LED lighting to make the most of your double islands.